scholarslab/digitalpedagogy-draft/praxis.md

 * Name of Creator: [Miriam Posner](http://miriamposner.com/)
 * Attribution Information: Posner coordiates and teaches in the [Digital Humanites program at UCLA](http://www.cdh.ucla.edu/).
 She has a Ph.D.  from Yale University, in Film Studies and American Studies.

-Miriam Posner offers a modest gallery of various digital projects, and breaks each down into the tools and techniques used in their production.
-The goal is to show how each is made, so others might also make similar projects and build from them.
-The site would be a perfect starting point for students before their own digital projects.
-Have students visit the site, then visit each example project, to see how the list of parts and techniques used on a project correspond to specific results.
-Get a feel for what different types of projects offer.
+Miriam Posner offers a modest gallery of various digital projects, virtually disassembling them according to the tools and techniques used in their production.
+Her goal is to show how each is made, so that others might feel empowered to build similar projects or extend the ones highlighted.
+The site is a helpful starting point for students beginning their own digital projects.
+Have students explore the site, then visit each example project, to see how the list of parts and techniques correspond to and are manifestedin specific results.
+Get a feel for the affordances of different types of digital projects.

-In addition to the post, Posner also has a [video of How Did They Make That](http://miriamposner.com/blog/how-did-they-make-that-the-video/).
+In addition to the post, Posner also offers a [video version](http://miriamposner.com/blog/how-did-they-make-that-the-video/) of "How Did They Make That."

-### “The Kits for Cultural History at HASTAC 2014”
+### "The Kits for Cultural History at HASTAC 2014"

 * Screenshot: ![screenshot](images/kits-for-cultural-history.png)
 * Source URL: [http://maker.uvic.ca/lima/](http://maker.uvic.ca/lima/)
-* Name of Creator: [Nina Belojevic](http://maker.uvic.ca/author/nbelojevic/) is Assistant Director of the [Maker Lab in the Humanities, University of Victoria](http://maker.uvic.ca/)
+* Name of Creator: [Nina Belojevic](http://maker.uvic.ca/author/nbelojevic/) * Attribution Information: Belojevic is Assistant Director of the [Maker Lab in the Humanities, University of Victoria](http://maker.uvic.ca/)

-Nina Belojevic provides an introduction and rationale for the *Kits for Cultural History* projects at the University of Victoria Makerlab.
-The kits help humanists explore questions and topics related to cultural history.
-They are not intended to be simple instruction manuals, with step-by-step instructions to complete, but rather encourage inquiry, modification, and reflection.
-Examples include: [*Electric Jewels*](http://maker.uvic.ca/kit1/), which explores 19th-century electric jewelry, and [*Tennis for Two*](http://maker.uvic.ca/tennis/), which looks at the first video game.
-The kits exemplify that praxis is deeper than simply eschewing prodecure or problem solving.
+Nina Belojevic provides an introduction and rationale for the *Kits for Cultural History* project at the University of Victoria Makerlab.
+These kits help humanists explore questions and topics related to history and culture.
+They are not intended to be simple instruction manuals, with step-by-step instructions to complete, but rather serve as examples, encouraging inquiry, modification, and reflection.
+Kits include: [*Electric Jewels*](http://maker.uvic.ca/kit1/), which explores 19th-century wearables, and [*Tennis for Two*](http://maker.uvic.ca/tennis/), which looks at the first video game.
+The kits suggest that *praxis* goes deeper than simple problem solving.

-One obvious way to integrate these into the classroom is to try recreating the projects themselves.
-From there, see if students can create their own, and document the process through which they create their kits.
+One obvious way to integrate these kits into the classroom is to attempt a group project recreating or extending one.
+From there, students could be asked to create their own kits, and to write rationales, documenting the process through which they researched and designed them.

 ### “Lying about the Past”